searchisko/elasticsearch-river-jira/README.md

     ----------------------------------------------------------------------------------------------------------------------------------------------------

 You can also implement and configure some preprocessors, which allows you to change/extend issue informations loaded from JIRA and store these changes/extensions to the search index.
-This allows you for example value normalizations, or creation of some index fields with values agregated from more issue fields.
+This allows you for example value normalizations, or creation of some index fields with values aggregated from more issue fields.

 Framework called [structured-content-tools](https://github.com/jbossorg/structured-content-tools) is used to implement these preprocessors.
-Example how to configure preprocessors is visible [here](https://github.com/jbossorg/elasticsearch-river-jira/blob/master/src/main/resources/examples/river_configuration_example.json).
+Example how to configure preprocessors is visible [here](/src/main/resources/examples/river_configuration_example.json).
-Some generic configurable preprocessors implementation are available in the [structured-content-tools framework](https://github.com/jbossorg/structured-content-tools).
+Some generic configurable preprocessor implementations are available as part of the [structured-content-tools framework](https://github.com/jbossorg/structured-content-tools).

 Management REST API
 -------------------